I often get asked about the different forms of editing, so here’s a summary.

 It incorporates all the types of tasks mentioned in the different types of professional editing above, from the Big Picture tasks to the fine detail corrections.

-I’m such a big believer in self-editing that I’ve even created an online course based on some of my most popular writing workshops.
-Click here to find out more about it… Self-Editing for Writers 1: Foundations.
+I’m such a big believer in revision and self-editing that I’m creating a series of online courses based on some of my most popular writing workshops.
+Click here to find out more about the Strengthen Your Book series.

 This course would be most beneficial for: